Rose Hudson-Wilkin: Ordained ministry

 In 1982, Hudson-Wilkin travelled to the UK and settled in the West Midlands where she studied at the Church Army college.
 After training at the West Midlands Ministerial Training Course in preparation for ordained ministry, she was made a Deacon in the Church of England at Petertide 1991 (30 June) by Keith Sutton, Bishop of Lichfield, at Lichfield Cathedral.
-From 1991 to 1994, she served as the Deacon of St Matthew's Church, Wolverhampton.
+From 1991 to 1994, she served as the deacon of St Matthew's Church, Wolverhampton.
 She was ordained a priest on 23 April 1994 (by Bishop Sutton, at Lichfield Cathedral), in the first few weeks that the Church of England ordained women to the priesthood.
 Remaining at St Matthew's Church, she served her curacy from 1994 to 1995.

-From 1995 to 1998, she was Assistant Curate of St Andrew's Church, West Bromwich.
+From 1995 to 1998, she was assistant curate of St Andrew's Church, West Bromwich.
 During this time, she also worked with the Committee on Black Anglican Concern.
 It was founded after the Faith in the City report was published in 1985 and worked to combat racism in the Church of England.
 It has since been replaced by the Committee for Minority Ethnic Anglican Concerns.

-In 1998, she took up the role as Vicar of Holy Trinity Church, Dalston, and All Saints Church, Haggerston, an inner-city parish in Hackney, London.
-She was appointed a Chaplain to the Queen in 2008.
+In 1998, she took up the role as vicar of Holy Trinity Church, Dalston, and All Saints Church, Haggerston, an inner-city parish in Hackney, London.
+She was appointed a Chaplain to the Queen in 2007.
 In 2010, she was appointed Chaplain to the Speaker of the House of Commons in addition to her parish work.
-In March 2013, she was installed as a Prebendary of St Paul's Cathedral in recognition of "her service to the Church, community and most recently as Chaplain to the Speaker of the House of Commons".
-In October 2014, it was announced that she was to become Priest-in-Charge of St Mary-at-Hill, London EC3.
+In March 2013, she was installed as a prebendary of St Paul's Cathedral in recognition of "her service to the Church, community and most recently as Chaplain to the Speaker of the House of Commons".
+In October 2014, it was announced that she was to become priest-in-charge of St Mary-at-Hill in the City of London.
 She moved to her new parish in November 2014, while maintaining her additional appointments.

-From November 2014, Hudson-Wilkin served as Priest-in-Charge of St Mary-at-Hill in the City of London, until late 2019, additionally holding the role of Chaplain to the Speaker of the House of Commons, as well as Priest Vicar at Westminster Abbey and a Chaplain to the Queen.
+From November 2014, Hudson-Wilkin was priest-in-charge of St Mary-at-Hill in the City of London, until late 2019, additionally holding the role of Chaplain to the Speaker of the House of Commons, as well as priest vicar at Westminster Abbey and a Chaplain to the Queen.
 In 2012, she was tipped as likely to be one of the first women to become bishops in the Church of England.
-On 28 June 2019 she was announced as the next Bishop of Dover, to run the diocese of Canterbury on behalf of the Archbishop of Canterbury.
+On 28 June 2019, she was announced as the next Bishop of Dover, to run the diocese of Canterbury on behalf of the archbishop of Canterbury.

 On 19 May 2018, she was one of several religious leaders to lead prayers at the wedding of Prince Harry and Meghan Markle in St George's Chapel, Windsor.